-Hanley Castle High School carefully consider any report of sexual violence and/or sexual harassment.
-The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the school's initial response.
+Hanley Castle High School and Sixth Form Centre carefully consider any report of sexual violence and/or sexual harassment.
+The Designated Safeguarding Lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the school's 's initial response.
 Important considerations will include: